-The Effective Radiating Area (ERA) is always smaller than the actual surface area of the emitter head (the ERA is determined by the size of the piezoelectric crystal or ceramic tablet that generates ultrasound by oscillating).
+The Effective Radiating Area (ERA) is always smaller than the actual surface area of the emitter head (the ERA is determined by the size of the piezoelectric crystal or ceramic table that generates ultrasound by oscillating).
 The ultrasound dose (power emitted to a surface area) is, therefore, related to the ERA and not to the actual surface area of the emitter head.

-The phenomena of ultrasound refraction and reflection are caused by ultrasound wave transmission from one tissue into another and by different transmission speeds in these tissues.
+The phenomena of ultrasound refraction and reflection are caused by ultrasound wave transmission from one tissue into another and by different transmission speed in these tissues.
 When applying ultrasound, it is necessary to eliminate the air gap between the emitter head and the skin.
-Therefore, modern ultrasound heads have a built-in optical and/or acoustic check of insufficient contact, possibly with automatic termination of application time countdown.
+Therefore, modern ultrasound heads have built-in optic and/or acoustic check of insufficient contact, possibly with automatic termination of application time countdown.

-Due to interference in the close ultrasound field (it reaches the highest level at the site of the soft tissue/bone boundary - up to 35%), ultrasonic beam power increases (constructive interference) or decreases (destructive interference).
+Due to interference in the close ultrasound field (it reaches the highest level in the place of soft tissue/bone boundary - up to 35%), ultrasonic beam power increases (constructive interference) or decreases (destructive interference).